 He then progressed through the ranks and became Head of the Division of Reconstructive Orthopaedics at VGH and UBC Hospitals, and Head of the Division of Lower Limb Reconstruction and Oncology at UBC.
-His current academic rank is that of Professor at UBC.
+His current academic rank is that of Full Professor at UBC.

-He has been involved in the supervision of 8 Masters and PhD students, and two post-doctoral fellows.
-He has also been involved in the training of over 130 fellows from around the world, in addition to many more resident at UBC.
+He has been involved in the supervision of 5 Masters and PhD students, and two post-doctoral fellows.
+He has also been involved in the training of 139 fellows and visiting surgeons from around the world, in addition to many more residents at UBC.

-Dr. Masri has served as Surgeon-in-Chief of VGH and UBC Hospitals from 2011 until 2018.
-He also founded the UBC Centre for Surgical Innovation in 2006 and was its head until it was absorbed as a part of UBC Hospital in 2017.
+Dr. Masri served as Surgeon-in-Chief of VGH and UBC Hospitals from 2011 until 2018.
+He also founded the UBC Centre for Surgical Innovation in 2006 and was its Head until it was absorbed as a part of UBC Hospital in 2017.
 He also served as the Regional Medical Director for Surgical Services for The Vancouver Coastal Health Authority, which involved the primarily urban areas of the Greater Vancouver area, from 2015-2018.
-Dr. Masri has also served on many local, regional and national committees related to academic and administrative issues.
-He served as President of the Canadian Orthopaedic Association 2014-2015.
-He is a member of a number of prestigious scholarly societies (by invitation only) including the Hip Society, the Knee Society and the International Hip Society.
-In addition, he is a member of many other societies.
+He has also served on many local, regional and national committees related to academic and administrative issues.
+He served as President of the Canadian Orthopaedic Association in 2014-2015.

 Research Interests & Publications

 Duncan CP, Masri BA.
 Fractures of the femur after hip replacement.
-Instr Course Lect 44,293-304, 1995.
+Instr Course Lect.
+1995; 44:293-304.
+PMID: 7797866

-Garbuz DS, Tanzer M, Greidanus NV, Masri BA, Duncan CP: The John Charnley Award: Metal-on-metal hip resurfacing versus large-diameter head metal-on-metal total hip arthroplasty: a randomized clinical trial.; Clin Orthop Relat Res.
+Garbuz DS, Tanzer M, Greidanus NV, Masri BA, Duncan CP.
+The John Charnley Award: Metal-on-metal hip resurfacing versus large-diameter head metal-on-metal total hip arthroplasty: a randomized clinical trial.; Clin Orthop Relat Res.
 2010 Feb; 468(2):318-325.
+PMID 19697090

-Garbuz DS, Hargreaves BA, Duncan CP, Masri BA, Wilson DR, Forster BB; The John Charnley Award: Diagnostic Accuracy of MRI Versus Ultrasound for Detecting Pseudotumors in Asymptomatic Metal-on-Metal THA.,Clin Orthop Relat Res.
-2014 Feb; 472(2):417-23
+Garbuz DS, Hargreaves BA, Duncan CP, Masri BA, Wilson DR, Forster BB; The John Charnley Award: Diagnostic Accuracy of MRI Versus Ultrasound for Detecting Pseudotumors in Asymptomatic Metal-on-Metal THA.
+Clin Orthop Relat Res.
+2014 Feb; 472(2):417-23.
+PMID: 23868425

-Kilb BKJ, Kurmis AP, Parry M, Sherwood K, Keown P, Masri BA, Duncan CP, Garbuz DS: Frank Stinchfield Award: Identification of the At-risk Genotype for Development of Pseudotumors Around Metal-on-metal THAs; Clin Orthop relat Res.
-2018 Feb; 476(2):230-241
+Kilb BKJ, Kurmis AP, Parry M, Sherwood K, Keown P, Masri BA, Duncan CP, Garbuz DS: Frank Stinchfield Award: Identification of the At-risk Genotype for Development of Pseudotumors Around Metal-on-metal THAs.
+Clin Orthop relat Res.
+2018 Feb.
+476(2):230-241.
+PMID: 29529651

 Agrawal Y, Smith RM, Garbuz DS, Masri BA.
 Opioids in Arthroplast.
 Mind the Gap Between North America and the Rest of the World.
 J Bone Joint Surg Am.
-2018 Dec 19; 100(24):2162-2171. doi: 10.2106/JBJS.17.01422.
+2018 Dec 19; 100(24):2162-2171.
 PMID 30562297

 For more information regarding Dr. Masri’s published research, please click here.